Mark McGowan (performance artist): Row with soldiers

 McGowan's week-long performance in November 2006, funded with £4,000, entitled Dead Soldier 2006 was in conjunction with a retrospective of his work at University of Central England, in Birmingham.
 The money had come from the university and the Arts Council.
 It was intended to raise questions about the horrific nature of conflict whilst at the same time McGowan was supposed to do a piece which was neither anti-war nor pro-military.
 Widespread criticism appeared in the tabloids when it emerged McGowan intended to lay down on the floor for a week in Birmingham's busy New Street, a pedestrianised area, to impersonate a dead British soldier.

 University of Central England Curator Andrew Hunt, who commissioned the work, defended it, saying: "I think it is worth spending public money to prompt people to think about these issues.
 It's very good value for money for a month-long exhibition and the new performance and we'll get a lot of visitors both locally and nationally."
 McGowan said to BBC News: "It's a comment on things that are happening in the world at the moment.
 It's not anti-war or pro-military but my response to things that are happening as an artist.
 It's about the reality of the soldier, we see an image of them on TV but the reality is that it's horrific sometimes.
 Hopefully, the performance will make people think, they'll come in and out of offices and shops and I'll still be there."

 McGowan did so for one day, on 14 November during which he was criticised in a national newspaper for being a "disgrace" in light of British deaths in Iraq and Afghanistan.
 Despite receiving no complaints from the public at the time of the protest, West Midlands Police decided to ask McGowan to move along for his own safety on the second day.
-He was defiant and returned until the 20 November.
+He was defiant and returned until 20 November.
 Talking to BBC News, McGowan explained: "The role of a soldier in war is to be used as a weapon and my role as the artist is being a witness to our time.
 What am I supposed to paint, pictures about nice things?
 Well, things right now are not very nice."